LilCronch05/LilCronch05/README.md

-- 👋 Hi, I’m Alexander or @LilCronch05.
+- 👋 Hi, I’m Frantz or @LilCronch05.
 - 👀 I’m interested in video games, music and table top games.
 - 🌱 I love learning code.
 Specifically for Game development.
 - 💞️ I’m not really looking to collaborate on anything at the moment.
 But I would like to work on small indie/rpg games in the future.